Skip to main content

 Trend Lines

-Add a Trend Line
+Add a trend line

 Trend Lines reveal the overall direction of your data.

-Trend Lines are supported in Line, Column, Area, and Combination Charts, and when X-axis contains numerical values (number, datetime, or date).
+Trend Lines are supported in Line, Column, Bar, Area, and Combination Charts, and when X-axis contains numerical values (number, datetime, or date).

 Adding a Trend Line in Holistics is very simple: